 Readers appreciate the simple-to-understand writing yet challenging-in-concept nature of following after Jesus.
-Each 40-day challenge gives daily clear and practical challenges that allow all to participate, thrive, and ultimately take next steps in their discipleship journey with Jesus!
+Each 40-day church-wide challenge gives daily clear and practical challenges that allow all to participate, thrive, and ultimately take next steps in their discipleship journey with Jesus!

 2. Unify a whole church

 Our 40-day challenges bring unity not just to the entire church on Sunday’s but also Monday-Saturday as well.
 Especially in a distanced time like coronavirus, churches have been loving how our resources bring unity to their whole church.
 These challenges not only unify the digital and in-person church experiences to feel like one church family again, but provide unity across all ages, races, and economic levels as well.
 It turns out that Jesus is incredibly unifying!
 For more on how a challenge could be a great next step during coronavirus times check out this short video.

 Through data we have collected, churches that implement our process are likely to see 40% growth in their small groups!
 For more on an building an effective small group strategy, check out this short video here.

 Each of our 40-day challenges come with a load of FREE resources to make this as turnkey as possible.
 In addition to separate workbooks for adults and children we offer free small group materials (guides and videos), weekly kids curriculum, sermon manuscripts and videos, graphics package, etc.